AY2526S1-CS2103T-T14-3/tp/docs/UserGuide.md

 Format: `help`

-### Adding a person: `add`
+### Adding a restaurant: `add`

-Adds a person to the address book.
+Adds a restaurant to the address book.

 Format: `add n/NAME p/PHONE_NUMBER a/ADDRESS [t/TAG]…​`

 <box type="tip" seamless>

-**Tip:** A person can have any number of tags (including 0)
+**Tip:** A restaurant can have any number of tags (including 0)
 </box>

 Examples:
 * `add n/John Doe p/98765432 a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend a/Newgate Prison p/1234567 t/criminal`

-### Listing all persons : `list`
+### Listing all restaurants : `list`

-Shows a list of all persons in the address book.
+Shows a list of all restaurants in the address book.

 Format: `list`

-### Editing a person : `edit`
+### Editing a restaurant : `edit`

-Edits an existing person in the address book.
+Edits an existing restaurant in the address book.

 Format: `edit INDEX [n/NAME] [p/PHONE] [a/ADDRESS] [t/TAG]…​`

-* Edits the person at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+* Edits the restaurant at the specified `INDEX`.
+The index refers to the index number shown in the displayed restaurant list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
-* When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
+* When editing tags, the existing tags of the restaurant will be removed i.e adding of tags is not cumulative.
-* You can remove all the person’s tags by typing `t/` without specifying any tags after it.
+* You can remove all the restaurant’s tags by typing `t/` without specifying any tags after it.

 Examples:
-*  `edit 1 p/91234567` Edits the phone number of the 1st person to be `91234567`.
+*  `edit 1 p/91234567` Edits the phone number of the 1st restaurant to be `91234567`.
-*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd person to be `Betsy Crower` and clears all existing tags.
+*  `edit 2 n/Betsy Crower t/` Edits the name of the 2nd restaurant to be `Betsy Crower` and clears all existing tags.

-### Locating persons by name: `find`
+### Locating restaurants by name: `find`

-Finds persons whose names contain any of the given keywords.
+Finds restaurants whose names contain any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`